Atamantra/Flyspot/content/en/tours.md

 {{< /brick_title2 >}}

 {{< brick_title2 >}}
+#### 2-3 Hours --- 26 KM --- Level 3-4,
 # White Water Rafting
+## <u> 3000 TL</u>
 ![White Water Rafting Dalaman](/uploads/Background/rafting.jpeg)

 #### The place where you do Fethiye rafting is the Dalaman river.
-After a short training given by instructor, you feel yourself ready for the Fethiye rafting.
-During the joyful activity starting after the training, you enjoy the feeling of the cold water splashed onto your face, constantly and totally controlled by the experienced instructor.
+After a short docs given by instructor, you feel yourself ready for the Fethiye rafting.
+During the joyful activity starting after the docs, you enjoy the feeling of the cold water splashed onto your face, constantly and totally controlled by the experienced instructor.

 {{< button "Read More" "/rafting/" >}}
 {{< /brick_title2 >}}
 {{< brick_title2 >}}
+#### 📍 Kayaköy, Muğla
 # ATV Safari
+## <u> 1450 TL</u>
 ![Quadbike Tour At Fethiye](/uploads/atv/8.jpeg)
 #### You start the tour with our professional guide from the Kaya village to Gemiler bay following forest paths.
 Feeling the wind all over your body going through the forest on Quad Bike and swimming in the crystal water of the beautiful bay.
 Don’t procrastinate, hit the gas!